 3. Wood Flooring

-It’s hard to match the natural appeal of real wood flooring -- it has a depth and warmth that adds beauty to any style of décor.
+It’s hard to match the natural appeal of real wood flooring—it has a depth and warmth that adds beauty to any style of decor.
 While there are dozens of types of hardwood used for flooring, some of the most popular are ash, walnut, oak, and maple.

 The two basic types of wood flooring are solid and engineered wood.
 Solid wood floors are a solid piece of wood from top to bottom, while engineered wood floors are manufactured using three to nine layers of different wood veneers.

 The three most common styles of wood flooring are strip, plank, and parquet.
 For bedroom use, strip and plank are by far the most popular.
-Both are traditional appearing, linear pieces of wood, but plank is wider than strip, giving it a more casual vibe.
+Both are traditional appearing, linear pieces of wood, but the plank is wider than strip, giving it a more casual vibe.

 4. Laminate Flooring

-Laminate flooring (sometimes called Pergo although that’s actually a brand name) looks like real wood but is actually a printed photo of wood (stone is another option) covered with a protective plastic coating.
+Laminate flooring (sometimes called Pergo although that’s a brand name) looks like real wood but is a printed photo of wood (stone is another option) covered with a protective plastic coating.
 Laminate flooring comes in a wide range of wood-tone colors and styles to suit any decorating theme.
 Less expensive than hardwood, you can lower the costs of laminate flooring even further by laying it yourself; it’s a reasonably easy weekend DIY project.